RocketChat/RC.Guided.Tours/README.md

 - To git ignore, we are not changing the .gitignore file but adding the file `.git/info/exclude` which can be called as a local git extension of the .gitignore file.
 - `RC.Guided.Tours` is a standalone package which runs seperately in the main repository.
 - The `shell` script runs a `tours` script internally.
 This dynamically generates the `.tours` folder at the root directory of the folder which is responsible for visualizing the tours.
+- The CodeTour Extension searches for a folder `.tours` and all the tours created are stored inside that folder in JSON format.
+To know more about the CodeTour extension visit [here](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)